-The 2022 Action Plan is based on flat CDBG, HOME and ESG.
+The 2023 Action Plan is based on awarded CDBG, HOME and ESG funds.
 If grant awards are increased or decreased, the County will make adjustments to these proportional adjustments in each grant category.
-For CDBG, these program categories are Community Projects; County Wide Programs; and Planning/Administration; For HOME and ESG the categories are programs/projects and Administration.
+For CDBG, these program categories are Community Projects; County Wide Programs; and Planning / Administration; for HOME Investment Partnership and ESG the categories are Programs / Projects and Administration.

-Hamilton County presents the 2022 Annual Action Plan which outlines the housing and community development needs and objectives for the period of March 1, 2022 to February 28, 2023.
-Programs in the plan are funded through these three grants from the US Department of Housing and Urban Development (HUD); the 2022 Action Plan is based the three actual grant awards as listed below:
+Hamilton County presents the 2023 Annual Action Plan, which outlines the housing and community development needs and objectives for the period of July 1, 2023 to June 30, 2024.
+Programs in the plan are funded through these three grants from the US Department of Housing and Urban Development (HUD); the 2023 Action Plan is based the four actual grant awards as listed below:

-- Community Development Block Grant (CDBG) at \$3,445,055 - HOME Investment Partnership Program (HOME) at \$1,507,700 - Emergency Solutions Grant (ESG) at \$290,496
+- Community Development Block Grant (CDBG) at \$3,405,167 - HOME Investment Partnership Program (HOME) at \$1,711,675 - Emergency Solutions Grant (ESG) at \$295,937